Stopping virus a huge challenge at crowded US meat plants - KVIA

 “Without them, people’s lives and our food supply will be impacted,” Reynolds said.

+At least 10 worker deaths linked to the virus have been reported at meat-processing plants nationwide, according to the United Food and Commercial Workers union.

 In an attempt to protect workers, companies have started checking employee temperatures, staggering breaks and altering start times.
-Owners said they have also done more to clean plants, added space for workers to spread out on breaks, slowed production lines so workers can spread out and added plastic shields between workstations.
+Owners said they have also done more to clean plants, added more break space, slowed production lines so workers can spread out and added plastic shields between workstations.

 “We are looking for countless ways of ensuring we have good, healthy social distancing in our plants.
 It’s not impossible despite the number of people in our plants,” said Hector Gonzalez, Tyson’s senior vice president of human resources.